chrissound/Human-Friendly-Commands/Readme.md

 ```

 ## Module files
- - misc.sh
- - exa.sh
- - files.sh
- - git.sh
- - gitWithDiffSoFancy.sh

 ## Extending
-Just create your own module file, which is just a shell script with functions, and then rerun `compile.sh` with your module file specified in addition.
+Just create your own module file, which is just a shell script with functions or aliases, and then rerun `compile.sh` with your module file specified in addition.

 ## Available commands